View Categories

 • Basic Savings Bank Deposit Account–anyone of Age 10 or above can open a Zero balance account.
 However, Chequebook will be issued only with balance.

-• Financial inclusion: Overdraft up to INR 10,000 depending on balance history of min.
+• Overdraft up to INR 10,000 depending on balance history of min.
 6 months.
 Overdraft given on only one account holder in the household (preferably woman).
 Money has to be returned with interest (more than 12 percent) within 3 years.
 Banks decide the loan interest rate on the same.

 • Every Jan Dhan account comes with free Rs.1 lakh Accident Insurance which will be premium by NPCI, it’s therefore necessary to regularly use the card- at least for checking balance.
 Union Government employees, and income tax payers are not eligible for this free insurance.

-• Significance of Jan-Dhan Account – JAM trinity (Jan-Dhan, Aadhar, Mobile) for targeted and direct transfer of subsidies, scholarship and payments to beneficiaries.
+• Significance of Jan-Dhan Account: JAM trinity (Jan-Dhan, Aadhar, Mobile) for targeted and direct transfer of subsidies, scholarship and payments to beneficiaries.

 Q. Pradhan Mantri Jan-Dhan Yojana’ has been launched for__________(CSE-2015)